mlaursen/react-md/packages/icon/README.md

 <td><code>boolean</code></td>
 <td><code>false</code></td>
 <td>
-Boolean if the font icon should use the dense spec.
+Boolean if the font icon should use the dense spec.&#10;
 </td>
 </tr>
 <tr>